Simon-Brandt/ShellArgparser/README.md

 - Bash &geq; 4.0

 For simply running the Argparser, only Bash is required.
 Bash &geq; 4.0 is known to be mandatory, but testing occurred solely on Bash 5.2.
-Thus, please file an [issue](https://github.com/Simon-Brandt/ShellArgparser/issues/new "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Issues") if you encounter errors for versions earlier than 5.2, to update the minimum version, here.
+Thus, please file an [issue](https://github.com/Simon-Brandt/ShellArgparser/issues/new "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Issues") if you encounter errors for versions earlier than 5.2, such that the minimum version can be updated, here.

 **For contributing:**